 Among the first African Americans to settle in Keokuk was Charlotta Gordon Pyles.
 Charlotta and her twelve children were owned by Hugh and Sarah Gordon of Bardstown, Kentucky.
 When Hugh died in 1834, he left Charlotta and some of her children to his only daughter, Frances, with the expectation that she would give them their freedom.

-Charlotta was married to Harry Pyles—as much as a slave can be married, anyway—a man who, though free himself, was powerless to prevent his wife and children from being sold to another owner; under the laws of the day, the children’s legal status was the same as the mother’s, so the Pyles’ children were all slaves.
+Charlotta was married to Harry Pyles—as much as any enslaved person could have been married, anyway—a man who, though free himself, was powerless to prevent his wife and children from being sold to another owner.
+Under the laws of the day, the children’s legal status was the same as the mother’s, so the Pyles’ children were all born enslaved.
 In spite of the unambiguous wishes of their father, Frances Gordon’s siblings were not of the same mind about freeing the Pyles family.

 A month after losing their suit, Joe and William (and a few other relatives) sued Frances again.
 This time the sheriff arrested the Pyles family and hauled them to jail on a rainy fall night.
-Frances followed them but it took her two days to get them released, plus she was given a bill for $51.35 for the sheriff’s expenses.
+Frances followed them but it took her two days to get them released; piling on the insult, the sheriff billed her $51.35 for the costs of incarceration.
 The case against Frances was thrown out in March 1854 but she and the Pyles family were long gone by then; they left Kentucky shortly after the Pyles family was released from jail.

 Frances continued to live with the Pyles family (and worship at the same church, the First Baptist Church), and the whole group struggled mightily as they tried to settle in to their new home.
 Charlotta came up with a big plan to give the family a boost.
 Two sons-in-law were still enslaved in the South; if they were to join the family and find work, the family just might make it.
 Charlotta contacted their owners and learned that she could purchase their freedom for $1,500 each, an enormous amount of money at that time (equivalent to nearly $40,000 today, according to one inflation calculator I found).